Transcendent-Tapir/Distorted-Domains/setting.md

 ### [Murky Mire](https://pennylescroche.github.io/Distorted-Domains/setting/murky-mire)

 A village in an acidic swamp with carnivorous trees.
 People mostly live in huts raised above the deadly water.
 The wildlife is large and dangerous.
+Nearby is a cave constantly emitting black smoke.
 You will see giant insects, amphibians, and reptiles that the denizens have learned to avoid or live along side of.

 ### [Gastropolis](https://pennylescroche.github.io/Distorted-Domains/setting/gastropolis)

-A dieselpunk city on the shell of a snail dragon traversing the cosmos
+A dieselpunk city on the shell of a snail dragon traversing the cosmos.
+Get a drink at a speakeasy with an octopus bartender, steal from a warehouse staffed by foxes and wolves, get hunted down by a robot PI, make a deal with a catfish mobster.

 ### [The wild remains](https://pennylescroche.github.io/Distorted-Domains/setting/wild-remains)

-Badlands with settlements built around the ruins of ancient civilizations and the bones of fallen monsters
+Badlands with settlements built around the ruins of ancient civilizations and the bones of fallen monsters.
+Explore ancient ruins, fight giant monsters, deal with bandits, trade rare goods with other travelers.

 ## Creating your own Domain